 Although Part IV.C.1.b of the Tier A MS4 NJPDES permit does not require municipalities to inspect and maintain privately owned and operated stormwater facilities itself, under Part IV.C.1.b of the draft Tier A MS4 NJPDES permit, municipalities must have a program to ensure adequate long-term cleaning, operation and maintenance of stormwater facilities not owned or operated by the municipality.
 For example, the municipality can require private entities to submit their maintenance logs to the municipality or request private entities to certify that they have maintained their stormwater facilities in accordance with the associated maintenance plans.
 The municipality can then audit private entities on a random basis to ensure compliance with the requirement.
-Additionally, the municipality should actively require private stormwater facility owners or operators to routinely take preventive action to maintain the proper function of the stormwater facilities and take corrective actions on failing stormwater facilities.
+Additionally, the municipality should actively require private stormwater facilities over the stormwater facilities and take corrective actions on failing stormwater facilities.
 At this time, most municipalities have ordinances in place to allow access to stormwater facilities in the event of a problem occurring with the facility.
 Therefore, Part IV.C.1.b of the Tier A MS4 NJPDES permit has clear, specific, and measurable terms for maintenance requirements.